 Hooman M. Melamed, MD, is a board-certified orthopedic spine surgeon specializing in disorders of the spine for children and adults.
 He specializes in minimally invasive spinal surgery; complex cervical spine disorders; cervical, thoracic and lumbar degenerative disc disease; revision spine surgeries; second opinions; spine trauma/tumor and pediatric and adult scoliosis and kyphosis.
-He currently serves as Director of Scoliosis at Marina Del Rey Hospital in California.
+He served as Director of Scoliosis at Marina Del Rey Hospital in California from 2013 to 2021.
 Dr. Melamed was a spine consultant at Shriners Hospital.
 He served as an assistant clinical professor of orthopedic surgery at Touro University Medical Center in Las Vegas, Nev.
 He has performed outpatient spine surgery since 2006.

 Q: What spine procedures do you perform on an outpatient basis in an ambulatory surgery center (ASC)?

 Dr. Hooman Melamed: I started with simple procedures, such as lumbar decompressions, microdiscectomies, laminotomies — very simple, basic, one-level procedures.
 Then I started performing two-level and up to three-level decompressions.
 I then went into performing one-level neck fusions, then two-level neck fusions.
 I’ve performed posterior cervical foramenotomy and done up to four-level cervical decompressions.